jgauffin/Griffin.Data/docs/Configuration/HasMany.md

 }
 ```

-To achive that, configure a SubsetColumn.
+To achieve that, configure a SubsetColumn.

 ```sql
 create table SubClass